schoolnmatt/DIG-2500-Project-2/README.md

 ## User / Player Goal
 Users’ primary goal is to learn when and where they are able to obtain food.
-Secondary goals could include connecting with health and wellness resources, finding out about community events, and learning about volunteer opportunities.
+Secondary goals include connecting with health and wellness resources, finding out about community events, and learning about volunteer opportunities.

 ## Inspiration Interfaces